Role call: In Normandy, D-Day Jeeps left for dead brought France back to life

 The rolling dead

-The story of Grassin’s Jeep isn’t as unusual as it sounds.
-Many of the thousands of Jeeps parachuted onto the beaches of Normandy by the American, British, and Canadian armies during World War II followed a convoluted path to the world of classic cars as they helped rebuild France and it neighboring countries.
+The story of Grassin’s jeep isn’t as unusual as it sounds.
+Many of the thousands of jeeps parachuted onto the beaches of Normandy by the American, British, and Canadian armies during World War II followed a convoluted path to the world of classic cars as they helped rebuild France and it neighboring countries.

 Willys designed the Jeep—which the modern-day, fourth-generation Wrangler traces its roots to—with a short shelf life.
 As far as the United States Army was concerned, the open-top 4x4’s only mission was to help its troops liberate Europe by fending off the belligerent German forces.
 It was as disposable as the leather combat boots given to young soldiers before they shipped out.
-When a Jeep became unusable, whether because it was shot by a Panzer tank or embedded in a damp forest with a blown engine, it was left on location and forgotten as if it had never existed.s
+When a jeep became unusable, whether because it was shot by a Panzer tank or embedded in a damp forest with a blown engine, it was left on location and forgotten as if it had never existed.s

 Most of the examples that survived the war relatively unscathed stayed in Europe, too, because the cost of shipping the materiel brought across the Atlantic back to the U.S. would have been blisteringly high.
 Besides, Americans had little need for war-blemished vehicles at home.

 Europeans did, though.
-One by one, the Jeeps marooned deep in the intestines of the Old Continent returned to life like victims of an inexplicable curse.
+One by one, the jeeps marooned deep in the intestines of the Old Continent returned to life like victims of an inexplicable curse.

 Ordinary motorists found the Jeep far too rudimentary to tolerably drive on a daily basis; it defied modern beliefs, even by post-World War II standards.
 It was inefficient in an era when the French government still meticulously rationed fuel, and wood gas was consequently hailed as a promising alternative to gasoline.
 It offered no protection from the cold, the wind, and the rain, and it was uncomfortable at best, even on the sporadic stretches of smooth asphalt.
 To the average driver, a used Jeep was worth almost nothing.

 However, its long-lasting mechanical components and its fabled all-terrain capacity made it the ideal do-it-all farm vehicle.
 There weren’t many tractors in France before the war.
 Horses and oxen normally pulled farm equipment, and the few used by bigger, wealthier farms were seized, destroyed, or both by German forces.
 Farm animals were often eaten as food became alarmingly scarce during the conflict, so they couldn’t be counted on to work the fields at the end of the war.
-Necessity alchemized the Jeep into the driving force that rebuilt France’s agriculture, restored its infrastructure, and helped its citizens gradually return to their normal, though forever altered, civilian lives.
+Necessity alchemized the jeep into the driving force that rebuilt France’s agriculture, restored its infrastructure, and helped its citizens gradually return to their normal, though forever altered, civilian lives.

 The D-Day Jeeps of Normandy, France